The homeowner’s guide to controlling Japanese Beetles

 - Several applications may be necessary during the active stage.

 - THE NATURAL ROUTE: Dr Earth Insecticide, an organic solution, is a contact control that requires multiple applications.
 Do not apply during the heat of the day to avoid potential damage to foliage.

-- GRUB CONTROL: Try Milky Spore or Kill-a-Grub to limit the number of beetles you encounter next spring.
+- GRUB CONTROL: Try Kill-a-Grub to limit the number of beetles you encounter next spring.

-And remember, our Altum’s garden and landscape experts are always here to help.
+And remember, our Altum’s yard and garden experts are always here to help.

 You can pick up the phone and call 317.733.GROW or Ask an Expert for a diagnosis and friendly advice.